zerohd4869/zerohd4869.github.io/_pages/about.md

 <span id="busuanzi_value_site_uv" style="display: none;"></span>
 <span id="busuanzi_value_site_pv" style="display: none;"></span>

 He is a second-year Ph.D. candidate at the University of Chinese Academy of Sciences and the Institute of Information Engineering, Chinese Academy of Sciences, under the supervision of Prof. **Songlin Hu**.
 His research focuses on natural language processing and machine learning.
-Before starting his Ph.D., he obtained a bachelor's degree in Physics from Shenzhen University and a master's degree in Software Engineering from the National Computer System Engineering Research Institute of China.

 He achieved first place in 5 semantic evaluation tasks at the SemEval Workshops and was honored with the Best System Award at SemEval-2023.

 # Research Interests